DoDAO-io/kleros-course-how-to-build-in-web3/generated/questions/the-blockchain-revolution.md

 ---

-##### Which event precipitated the rise of Bitcoin and the Blockchain Revolution?

-- [ ]  The 2000 dot-com crash.
-- [x]  The 2008 Global Financial Crisis (aka Great Recession).
-- [ ]  The 1929 stock market crash at the start of the Great Depression.

-Hint: NoHint

-Explanation: No Explanation

-Sub Topics: No Sub-Topics

----

 ##### Why are Web2 platforms referred to as 'siren servers' by Jaron Lanier in his book 'Who Owns the Future'?

 - [ ]  They are great for sourcing great music.